bcoder4702/Thinkify-Backend-/README.md

 # Thinkify
-An Articles,Blogs,views writing App for the community (TechStack Used: Nodejs and MongoDB)
+An Articles,Blogs,views writing App for the community.
+TechStack Used: Nodejs and MongoDB